aih/RulesEditing/Rules2012-prev.md

     of the state delegation.
 This section shall not apply to the delegates allocated to the state in Rule No. 14(a)(2).

-##### <span id="rule-no.-19-excess-delegates-and-alterna" class="anchor"><span id="_Toc327991856" class="anchor"></span></span>RULE NO. 19 Excess Delegates and Alternate Delegates
+##### RULE NO. 19 Excess Delegates and Alternate Delegates

 (a) No state shall elect or select a greater number of persons to act as
     delegates and alternate delegates than the actual number of delegates and alternate delegates, respectively, to which it is entitled under the call for the national convention, including any Rule No. 17 penalties.
-No unit of representation shall elect or select any delegate or alternate delegate with permission to cast a fractional vote.
+No unit of representation may elect or select any delegate or alternate delegate with permission to cast a fractional vote.

 (b) Where more than the authorized number of delegates from any state is